PThie/RWI-GEO-REDX/README.md

-# RWI-GEO-REDX: A Housing Price Index
+# RWI-GEO-REDX: A Housing Price Index for Germany

 This repository shows the detailed preparation and generation of RWI-GEO-REDX price index.